 The government taxes contributions above the cap at your marginal rate.
 But you’re allowed to withdraw any excess concessional contributions from your super account.

 If you go over a contribution cap, you’ll receive an excess contributions tax assessment from the ATO.
 You’ll have to pay the excess tax yourself and/or by drawing on your super.

 It’s important to realise that any concessional contributions over the cap will also count towards your non-concessional contributions cap.

-See our How super works fact sheet.
+See our Super contributions fact sheet.